- About SEAS

 - Make a Gift

-The Communications Office is responsible for overseeing the "look and feel" of all of the School's publications, websites, and visual collateral (including graphics, photography, etc.).
+The Communications Office is responsible for overseeing the branding of all of the School's publications, websites, and visual collateral.

 Our goal is to support consistency, the proper use of our name and seal, and to highlight accomplishments of our community.
 Please note that the resources at these are available our community members on this section of the website.